HasangerGames/suroi-wiki/app/(wiki)/healing/articles/gauze.md

 # Background

 Gauze intended for use as a medical item is typically made of cotton.
 It is useful for wounds where other fabrics might stick to the wound, such as burns.
+Learn more about the gauze [here](https://en.wikipedia.org/wiki/Gauze_sponge).

 # Strategies